From BR Bullpen

 After his playing days

-Walker coached for Canada in the 2006 World Baseball Classic, 2009 World Baseball Classic, 2009 Baseball World Cup, 2010 Pan American Games Qualifying Tournament, 2013 World Baseball Classic Qualifiers, 2013 World Baseball Classic and 2015 Pan American Games (when Canada won their second baseball Gold at a Pan American Games, something only Cuba had done before).
+Walker coached for Canada in the 2006 World Baseball Classic, 2009 World Baseball Classic, 2009 Baseball World Cup, 2010 Pan American Games Qualifying Tournament, 2013 World Baseball Classic Qualifiers, 2013 World Baseball Classic, 2015 Pan American Games (when Canada won their second baseball Gold at a Pan American Games, something only Cuba had done before) and 2015 Premier 12.

 Notable Achievements

 - 5-time NL All-Star (1992, 1997-1999 & 2001)

 - NL MVP (1997)

 - 7-time NL Gold Glove Winner (1992, 1993, 1997-1999, 2001 & 2002)